-for local governments.316 Based upon these there are two fundamental principles for the assessment of environmental issues evident in decisions of the Planning and Environment Court.317 ordinarily an owner is entitled to use their land as they wish and is under no obligation to consider the desirability of conserving the existing environment.
-318
+for local governments.
+Based upon these there are two fundamental principles for the assessment of environmental issues evident in decisions of the Planning and Environment Court.

 The first fundamental principle for the assessment of environmental issues in the Planning and Environment Court is that environmental values not recognised in a planning scheme or other planning instrument will generally not be protected by the Court: